 I had six full days plus two travel days.
 I had read that Iceland wasn’t that large so you could drive around the entire thing.
 The total distance was less than half of the distance I drove when I moved across the country to Alberta.
 It just so happened a road trip was on my 28×29 list.
 I stumbled across a TripAdvisor post about driving the Ring Road in four days and my itinerary was set.

-I did a bit more research and found out although my flight was cheap, everything in Iceland was fairly expensive.
-So I did what any rational, solo traveller with a backpack on a budget would do and purchased some backpackers meals and oatmeal packets for breakfast and dinners.
+After a bit more research, I discovered although my flight was cheap, everything in Iceland was quite expensive.
+So I did what any rational, solo traveler with a backpack on a budget would do and purchased some backpacker meals and oatmeal packets for breakfast and dinner.
 Top it off with a box of Clif bars for lunch and I was set to save all of the dollars on food!

-After the lagoon I drive to Reykjavik and spent the rest of the day adventuring the city.
+After the lagoon, I drove to Reykjavik and spent the rest of the day adventuring the city.
 It’s such a charming city and the people seemed incredibly nice.
-I adored all the bright colours on the houses, the views beyond the water and some of the coolest buildings.
+I adored all the bright colours on the houses, the views beyond the water, and some of the coolest buildings.

-I woke up bright and early excited and eager to start my road trip around this beautiful country.
+I woke up bright and early excited and eager to start my road trip driving around the ring road in Iceland in just 4 days.
 Based on the drive from the airport, I was so excited to see all the landscapes.
 Iceland is like a fairytale with scenery right out of fantasy.
 I learned this day that there are many many waterfalls to take in; the first of which I saw was Seljalandsfoss.
 You’re able to walk behind this waterfall which provides the coolest vantage point to see the falls.